 Has Sound Absorption Properties

 Noisy neighbors or the train passing by every once in a while?
 There is a solution!
-Cellulose insulation has sound absorption properties that will not only lower the noises coming from the outside but also noises inside the house, in between levels and rooms.
+Blown in cellulose insulation has sound absorption properties that will not only lower the noises coming from the outside but also noises inside the house, in between levels and rooms.
 The installation process of cellulose seals all gaps and cracks on the walls of your building, creating this way, a natural sound barrier.

 The Proper Installation of Cellulose Insulation